SuperBench: A Super-Resolution Benchmark Dataset for Scientific Machine Learning: Experiments and Analysis

 \section{Experiments and Analysis}

 This section presents our experimental setup and performance analysis of baseline models using the \texttt{SuperBench} datasets.
-The aim of \texttt{SuperBench} is to provide more challenging and realistic SR settings, considering the remarkable progress achieved in SISR research~\cite{moser2023hitchhiker}.
+The aim of \texttt{SuperBench} is to provide more challenging and realistic SR settings, considering the remarkable progress achieved in SISR research~\citep{moser2023hitchhiker}.
 To accomplish this goal, we incorporate various data degradation schemes within the \texttt{SuperBench} framework.
 These schemes simulate realistic degradation scenarios encountered in scientific applications.
-Specifically, we consider the following baseline models: Bicubic interpolation; SRCNN~\cite{dong2015image}; Sub-pixel CNN~\cite{Shi_2016_CVPR}; EDSR~\cite{lim2017enhanced}; WDSR~\cite{yu2018wide}; and SwinIR~\cite{liang2021swinir}.
+Specifically, we consider the following baseline models: Bicubic interpolation; SRCNN~\citep{dong2015image}; Sub-pixel CNN~\citep{Shi_2016_CVPR}; {SRGAN~\citep{ledig2017photo};} EDSR~\citep{lim2017enhanced}; WDSR~\citep{yu2018wide}; Fourier Neural Operator (FNO)~\citep{li2021fourier}; and SwinIR~\citep{liang2021swinir}.
 See Appendix~\ref{sm:baseline} and~\ref{sm:training_details} for detailed information regarding the baseline models and the corresponding training protocol.
+An overview of baseline performance on different aspects is provided in Table~\ref{tab:model_assessment}.